Estuary

 Cons

-• Connectivity: Offers native connectors to nearly 50 data sources, including SAP and nonSAP systems, cloud services, and big data platforms, and 20+ targets.
-But it is better suited for on premises-based systems than SaaS applications given its limited SaaS connectors.
+• Connectivity: Offers native connectors to nearly 50 data sources, including SAP and nonSAP systems, cloud services, big data platforms, and 20+ targets.
+However, given its limited SaaS connectors, it is better suited for on-premises-based systems than SaaS applications.

 • High Cost: SAP Data Services is generally priced at the enterprise level, which can be expensive for smaller organizations or those with budget constraints.